simeononsecurity/simeononsecurity.ch/content/articles/seven-essential-network-security-measures-to-protect-your-business/index.en.md

 Employees play a vital role in maintaining **network security**.
 As such, you need to educate them on **security best practices**.
 This includes training them on how to identify and avoid potential security threats, as well as how to respond in the event of a security breach.

 Employees should be made aware of the risks associated with using personal devices on business networks.
 They should also be trained on how to use security software, such as **firewalls** and **antivirus software**.
-Additionally, businesses should conduct regular **security awareness training** sessions to ensure that employees are up-to-date with the latest security threats and best practices.
+Also, businesses should conduct regular **security awareness training** sessions to ensure that employees are up-to-date with the latest security threats and best practices.

 #### Regularly Reviewing and Updating Your Policy